 For many years, I was largely apart from my family, but we’ve been back in touch, and this summer some of them were planning to visit.
-My brother Carl and his wife Cathy, my brother David and his wife Keum, and my almost 90-year-old mother were coming to Wisconsin for four days in mid-August, to stay in the tourist-trap Dells (about 60 miles from Madison) and see us.
+My brother Carl and his wife Kathy, my brother David and his wife Keum, and my almost 90-year-old mother were coming to Wisconsin for four days in mid-August, to stay in the tourist-trap Dells (about 60 miles from Madison) and see us.

-In all the time Stephanie and I had been together, we’d only seen anyone from my family once, several years earlier, when Carl and Cathy had passed nearby, and we spent an afternoon with them in Illinois.
+In all the time Stephanie and I had been together, we’d only seen anyone from my family once, several years earlier, when Carl and Kathy had passed nearby, and we spent an afternoon with them in Illinois.
 She had liked them, and the feeling was mutual.
 So, Stephanie was looking forward to seeing them again, and meeting my mother and my other brother and his wife.

 Let me emphasize, I was looking forward to seeing my family too, but Stephanie was almost giddy with anticipation, asking me to re-brief her on everybody and everything, and peppering me with questions.
 These are people she’d heard about for decades, and she was finally going to meet them, and she very much wanted to make a good impression.

 But she also wasn’t feeling well, and she hadn’t been feeling well for weeks.
 She worried that she might not be up to spending much time with them, and indeed, the day they arrived, she asked me to make her apologies and go see my family without her.
 I went to dinner with them at some restaurant, while she stayed home.